lakshaydahiya67/SecureShare/readme.md

 2. **Login** to access the upload interface
 3. **Upload Files**: Navigate to `/upload/` to upload .docx, .pptx, or .xlsx files
 4. **Manage Files**: View all uploaded files and their download statistics
+5. **AI Summaries**: Use the "Summarize" button to get intelligent AI-generated summaries of file contents

 ### For Client Users